arjun-chandupatla/prime_sieve/README.md

-# generatePrimes
+# prime_sieve

-Return list of prime numbers less than a certain number
+Return list of prime numbers less than a certain number iteratively using the sieve of Eratosthenes